Albion-class landing platform dock: Weapons and sensors

-Ships of the class
+Decommission and sale to Brazil

+The decommission of the ships by the RN was planned for March 2025.
+On 20 December 2024, was reported that the Brazilian Navy is in negotiation with RN to buy HMS Bulwark.
+On 26 January 2025, the Daily Mail reported the sale for Brazil of the two boats of the class, Albion and Bulwark, in a negotiation of £20 million (R$145 million).
+On 4 February 2025, the Brazilian Navy confirmed the negotiations to the newspaper O Globo.

+On 2 April 2025, the Brazilian and British MoDs signed a letter of intent to launch the basis of formal negotiations, including detailed technical assessments and discussions on the financial and logistical terms, aiming at the incorporation of the units into the Brazilian Navy's fleet.
+On 4 April, the UK MoD confirmed the negotiations for the transfer.
+On 30 April, the UK's Minister of State for Defence Procurement and Industry and House of Commons MP Maria Eagle, confirmed the intention to sell the two ships to Brazil, in an answer to MP Ben Obese-Jecty.

+Brazilian service

+On 10 September 2025, during the Defence and Security Equipment International in London, the former HMS Bulwark was officially sold to Brazil with the contract signed aboard HMS Mersey.
+She will be re-commissioned in 2026.
+The transfer of the ship to Brazil will take place in September 2025 with an handover ceremony at HMNB Devonport in Plymouth.

+Ships – disposal and current state

 HMS Albion

 HMS Albion was launched at Barrow-in-Furness on 9 March 2001.
 After completing sea trials, Albion was commissioned in June 2003 and became fully operational in April 2004.
 Her home port is HMNB Devonport on the south coast of England.

 In December 2010, it was announced that Albion would be the next Royal Navy flagship after HMS Ark Royal.
 She was deployed with the Response Force Task Group to the Gulf of Sidra off Libya to assist the ongoing NATO-led operation, and then moved into the Indian Ocean in June 2011 to assist with anti-piracy operations off the Horn of Africa.
 In 2011 she entered a state of "extended readiness".
 In July 2017, she re-entered active service after a long re-fit.
+While remaining temporarily deployable if required, in July 2023 she entered reduced readiness (skeleton crew aboard for ship maintenance).
+By early 2024, she was reported to have transitioned to "extended readiness" (uncrewed reserve).